+Process

 Configuring Users, Device Profiles, and IP Phones

-- 1. Configure user and device profiles - 2.
-Deploy IP phones
+1. Configure user and device profiles

+2. Deploy IP phones

 After the Cisco Unified CM and Cisco Unity Connection servers are configured, the next set of steps updates the users with Unified CM specific information and creates their user device profiles for extension mobility.
 Since the users have already been synchronized with LDAP, you will use the Modify section of the Cisco SBCC tool in order to update their information.
 After updating the users and device profiles, the IP phones must have extension mobility enabled.
 They will also be updated with the correct home device pool and calling search space for their specific location.
-To login to the phone, the users will enter their LDAP User ID and the default PIN of '112233'.
+To log in to the phone, the users will enter their LDAP User ID and the default PIN of '112233'.

-Configure user and device profiles
+Procedure 1 Configure user and device profiles

-Step 1: From the Cisco SBCC main page, navigate to Server Deployment > Modify CUCM and CUC Users and Device Profiles.
+Step 1: On the Cisco SBCC main page, navigate to Server Deployment > Modify CUCM and CUC Users and Device Profiles.

-Step 2: From the Data Source page, select Cisco Unified CM, and then enter the following information:
+Step 2: On the Data Source page, select Cisco Unified CM, and then enter the following information:

-- · IP Address-10.4.48.110
+- · IP Address-10.4.48.110 (publisher)

-- Username-cucmadmin
+- · Username-cucmadmin

-- · Password-[password]
+- Password-[password]